SeolHuiGwan9478/SeolHuiGwan9478.github.io/pages/search.md

 ---
-layout: 검색
+layout: search
-title: 검색
+title: Search
 permalink: /search/
-subtitle: "무엇을 찾으시나요 ?"
+subtitle: "What are you looking for ?"
 feature-img: "assets/img/pexels/search-map.jpeg"
 icon: "fa-search"
 ---